Differences in the gut microbiome by physical activity and BMI among colorectal cancer patients

 Curator: Deacme

-Description: Differential abundance (mean normalized counts) at genus level by individual BMI and physical activity groups
+Description: Differential abundance (mean normalized counts) at genus level in inactive group VS active group

 Abundance in Group 1: decreased abundance in Inactive patients